gregfenton/example-firestore-distributed-counter/README.md

 1. start the emulator with `firebase emulators:start --only functions,firestore`
 1. cause the system to load a batch of `traditional` docs:
    `wget -Sv -Ooutput.txt --method=POST --body-data="batchSize=10" http://localhost:5001/example-fs-distributed-counter/us-central1/httpBatchCreateTraditional`
+1. Re-run the above URL changing the `batchSize` parameter.
+1. cause the system to load a batch of `distributed` docs:
+   `wget -Sv -Ooutput.txt --method=POST --body-data="batchSize=10" http://localhost:5001/example-fs-distributed-counter/us-central1/httpBatchCreateDistributed`
+1. Re-run the above URL changing the `batchSize` parameter.

 ## To debug the Firebase Emulator